-We strive to be an active supporter of our community’s goals to become more sustainable and just.
-In addition to providing fiscal, managerial, and operational support to local projects, we also offer a number of programs focused on the needs of the community, individuals and local organizations and businesses, as well as faculty, students and staff at UC Santa Cruz.
-If you are interested in collaborating with us, or learning more about our programs, please contact us.
+SSRF strives to be an active supporter of our community’s goals to become more sustainable and just.
+We are developing a number of programs focused on the needs of the community, individuals, local organizations and businesses, as well as faculty, students and staff at UC Santa Cruz.
+We collaborate with organizations, agencies and projects that share our interests and goals.
+If you are interested in working with SSRF, please contact us.

 Waste Not, Want Not